airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 1) Memory
 2) Disk space

+In general, we recommend starting out with a mid-sized cloud instance (e.g. 4 or 8 cores) and tuning according to your workload.

 ### Memory
 As mentioned above, we are mainly concerned with scaling Sync jobs.
 Within a Sync job, the main memory culprit is the Source worker.